 AR for Energy Efficiency and Sustainability

-As smart homes grow more complex, energy awareness becomes increasingly important.
-AR provides intuitive, real-time visualizations that help homeowners understand—and reduce—their environmental footprint.
+As Augmented reality in smart homes grow more complex, energy awareness becomes increasingly important.
+AR provides intuitive, real-time visualizations that help homeowners understand and reduce their environmental footprint.

 Real-Time Energy Overlays